 - Camera: Use the same phone lens (usually the main wide lens, not ultrawide).
 Front-facing cameras distort distances.

-Photos are proof, but scores make comparisons fast.
+You should track zone-by-zone density scores, consistency ratings, and contextual notes alongside your photos, because scores make comparisons fast and reduce anxiety-driven interpretation.
 If you assign a simple density or coverage score to each zone after every session, you can spot trend changes earlier than your eyes alone would catch them.
 This also reduces anxiety-driven decisions, instead of staring at two photos and trying to decide if one looks worse, you compare numbers across weeks.

 What to log alongside your photos: